asarkar/txn-stats/README.md

 (0 + 1 * 37) = 37, meaning it will store transactions with timestamps in the range [37, 38).

 With the above approach, calculating the overall statistics is easy; we simply iterate over the buckets, and aggregate those buckets that have timestamp greater than or equal to (current timestamp - duration).
-Since there are a constant number of buckets, we can do this in O(1) time and memory.
+Since we are reusing the outdated buckets (circular array), there are only a constant number of buckets, we can do this in O(1) time and memory.

 In order to support concurrent updates to the buckets, an [AtomicReferenceArray](https://cr.openjdk.java.net/~iris/se/11/latestSpec/api/java.base/java/util/concurrent/atomic/AtomicReferenceArray.html) is used.
 Care if taken such that transactions and buckets are immutable.
 One interesting point to note is the memory